-Don't let its appearance fool you -- the bird of paradise (Strelitzia reginae) only looks too tropical to be grown outside of Hawaii.
+Don't let its appearance fool you, the bird of paradise (Strelitzia reginae) only looks too tropical to be grown outside of Hawaii.
 Hardy in U.S. Department of Agriculture plant hardiness zones 10 through 12, the bird of paradise tolerates temperatures to 24 degrees Fahrenheit for a short period.
-Even in the coolest climate, you can grow this gorgeous plant in containers.
-Bird of paradise doesn’t have a lot of trouble with diseases, but those that show up could potentially kill the plant.
+Even in the coolest climate, you can grow this gorgeous plant in containers, advises Missouri Botanical Garden.
+Bird of paradise diseases are rarely a concern, but those that show up could potentially kill the plant.

 Pythium Root Rot

 Pythium root rot, a fungal disease, can kill a bird of paradise if the conditions causing the infection aren't remedied.
 Wet soil, either from poorly draining soil or overwatering, encourages the growth of the fungus and, once corrected, the plant should produce new roots to replace the damaged ones, advises the University of California Statewide Integrated Pest Management Program.
 Symptoms of root rot include sparse and yellow foliage and the lack of growth in height of the plant.

 Bird of paradise root rot treatment is a soil drench solution of 1/8 teaspoon of a fungicide containing fosetyl-al in 1 gallon of water.
 A 100-square-foot area requires 25 gallons of fungicide.
 Water as you normally do after the application and treat the plant again in one month.

 Another fungal infection of the bird of paradise roots, armillaria fungal pathogen can kill the plant.
 Symptoms include small, discolored leaves that fall early and cankered, discolored stems.
 There is no control for armillaria, so prevention is critical.